Media Release - Unifor National

 The federal government came to the aid of the softwood industry in May 2017 with a $867-million aid package, but Unifor says it is not a long-term solution for the more than 200,000 direct jobs in 650 communities across Canada.

 Facts from Unifor National

 Canada’s forestry sector directly employs 202,000 people from every region of the country.
-That’s double what the oil and gas sector employs, and triple the employment of the mining sector.
+That’s double what the oil and gas sector

 As a result, forestry’s impact on the Canadian Economy is massive: the industry produces $60 billion worth of products each year and is Canada’s third most valuable export sector.
 The United States is the destination for 70% of Canada’s softwood lumber exports.

 The forestry sector is also a source of good-paying jobs in Canada, with wages 17% above the national average.
 Direct industry payroll injects $11.7 billion per year into the wider economy.